People sometimes ask me, “Why do you say grace is another name for Jesus?” or “Why do you say grace is a Person?”

 “But isn’t it weird to say grace has a personality?”

 Maybe, but it’s not without Biblical basis.
 In Romans Paul describes sin as having a personality.
-He says sin is a noun with desires and an agenda.
+He says sin has desires and an agenda.

 - The gospel of grace is the gospel of Jesus (Acts 20:24, 2 Th 1:8).